-This mate is easy to recommend to people looking for strong energizing yerba mate.
+This yerba mate is easy to recommend to people looking for something strong and energizing.
 It is easy to recommend to people that are not familiar with traditional way of preparing yerba mate, people, who look for a healthy alternative to coffee and energy drinks, people, who want to experience the beneficial effects of this drink before diving into the cultural aspects of mate.
-At the same time it is hard for me to recommend Taragüi Sin Palo to the mate connoisseurs - they won’t find rich variety of flavors in this yerba mate.
+At the same time it is hard for me to recommend Taragüi Sin Palo to the mate connoisseurs — they won’t find rich variety of flavors in this yerba mate.

-Taragüi Sin Palo has very interesting aroma - the dominant role takes, of course, distinctive Taragüi smell of dry tobacco, but it is quickly replaced by strong aromas of prunes and dry fruits.
+Taragüi Sin Palo has very interesting aroma — the dominant role takes, of course, distinctive Taragüi smell of dry tobacco, but it is quickly replaced by strong aromas of dried plums and dry fruits.
 Light hint of wood finishes this sour-sweet and pleasant combination on smells.

 Manufacturer claims that they harvested and processed only pure leaf for this despalada and I believe them.
-There are absolutely no palos and polvo in the cut of Taragüi Sin Palo.
-The hojas themselves are chopped finely for Argentine despalada, although not as fine Uruguayan yerba mate.
+There are absolutely no stems and powder in the cut of Taragüi Sin Palo.
+The leaves themselves are chopped finely for Argentine despalada, although not as fine Uruguayan yerba mate.

 On their website manufacturer also points out alternative way of preparing Taragüi Sin Palo using french press, which is certainly more simple and accessible way of preparing yerba mate.
 It should help new mate drinkers and people looking for coffee alternatives enjoy the taste and benefits of yerba mate with no difficulties.

 In my experience the temperature of water for preparing Taragüi Sin Palo doesn’t play a huge role — standard temperature of 70°C / 160°F is ideal for this mate.
 There is no need to try it with lower or higher temperatures — you won’t find any hidden flavors in different water.